Redhill, Surrey: Road

 Redhill is at the junction of the A23 and A25 roads.
 It is also located within three miles of the M25 and M23 motorways, which interchange north-east of the town.
 Access from the M25 is via junction 6 (for Godstone) from the east and junction 8 (for Reigate) from the west, while access from the south is signed on M23 junction 9 (for Gatwick Airport).

 Rail

 The town is served by Redhill railway station which is located at the junction of three rail lines: the Brighton Main Line, the North Downs Line and the Redhill to Tonbridge Line.
 Train services are provided by Southern, Thameslink and Great Western Railway.

 The station is a rail hub and is served by regular train services to London Victoria, London Bridge, Bedford, Peterborough, Gatwick Airport, Tonbridge and Reading.

 Until 1845 there was a separate station from which one could travel to Ashford and Dover.

 Buses

-Redhill is a local hub for bus services in the area.
-The town is currently served by the following bus services:
+London Buses route 405, Metrobus routes 400, 410, 411, 420, 422, 424, 430, 435, 460 and Fastway 100, Compass Bus route 32 and Cruisers route 315 serve the town.
+All bus services in the town stop at Redhill Bus Station.